Do you know how energy is stored?

 - Electrical energy

 Energy must move between these stores and each time energy is transferred there is an efficiency of transfer that is less than 100%.
 Often this leads to energy being dissipated into the environment as heat, sound and light.
-Inevitably this leads to greater entropy in the Universe, according to the Second Law of Thermodynamics.
+These waste energy transfers exist at different levels with some energy sources being more efficient than others.
+Inevitably energy transfers with less than 100% efficiency lead to greater entropy in the Universe, according to the Second Law of Thermodynamics.

 Energy Transfer Diagrams - Sankey Diagrams